jasonbot/weblog/content/weblog/llms.md

 I'll say this is my least objective or reasonable prong critiquing LLMs as they are currently practiced, but the strongest one I go to when asked what I think about LLMs: **cheerleaders are fucking annoying**.
 When I hear ridiculously stupid, not-backed-up-by-evidence claims about what LLMs can and will do I immediately knee-jerk block the person for being so stupid.
 The people who know the least about what they are talking about are being the loudest.

 We _had_ "agentic" software before, it was just called "computer programs" or sometimes "automations" or "APIs" or "integrations" or "cronjobs."
 The generic term "AI" was hijacked to represent LLMs and only LLMs, and the terms for traditional software were unecessarily thrown away for a new term for the same thing. _There is so much marketing baked into the terminology_.
+We've gone from arguing the virtues of the thing to arguing based on pure enthusiasm for the thing.